-The Council is responsible for creating key strategic materials devoted to sustainable development for the Czech Republic: the Strategic Framework of the Czech Republic 2030 (hereinafter just ‘CR 2030’) and the Implementation of Agenda 2030 for Sustainable Development (Sustainable Development Goals) in the Czech Republic.
+The Council is responsible for creating key strategic materials devoted to sustainable development for the CR: the Strategic Framework of the Czech Republic 2030 (hereinafter just ‘CR 2030’) (Government of the CR, 2010) and the Implementation of the Agenda 2030 for Sustainable Development (Sustainable Development Goals) in the CR.

-Culture is also a part of the Regional Development Strategy of the CR 2014–2020.
+Culture is also a part of the Regional Development Strategy of the CR 2021+.
 The local level is a driver of sustainable culture in the CR.
-Treaditionally there has been a dense network of cultural organisations of various types in the Czech Republic.
+Traditionally there has been a dense network of cultural organisations of various types in the CR.
 In recent years it has been possible to witness an enormous amount of activity on this level among cultural associations and citizens’ groups, who are trying to exert pressure on cities to achieve sustainable development across different sectors.

 By 2015 Czech museums had already become involved in International Museum Day under the shared motto ‘Museums for a sustainable society’.
 The theme of sustainable culture and arts has begun to receive attention from various cultural institutions and individual artists in their activities and artistic work.